aiven/devportal/docs/platform/howto/use-billing-groups.rst

 ==========================================

 Billing groups enable you to set a common billing profile for multiple projects and generate a consolidated invoice.
-To know more about the key benefits read the :doc:`related documentation <../concepts/billing-groups>`.
+To learn more about the key benefits of billing groups read the :doc:`related documentation <../concepts/billing-groups>`.

 Billing groups and Aiven accounts
 ---------------------------------